any-docs/css/content/reference/values/var/index.md

 - The custom property is not defined and no fallback value is provided.
 - The custom property is defined but its value is an invalid value for the property it is used in.

-When this happens, the property is treated as if it has value {{cssxref("unset")}}.
+When this happens, the property is treated as if it has value `unset`.
 This is because variables can't "fail early" like other syntax errors can, so by the time the user agent realizes a property value is invalid, it has already thrown away the other cascaded values.

 For example: